 IRAs for US Non-Residents – Account being Closed.

 An Individual Retirement Account (IRA) is a US tax advantaged account that allows you to save for retirement.
-IRAs can be opened by US residents, and depending on the type of IRA you hold, you receive different tax benefits.
+IRAs can be opened by US residents as well as non-US residents, and depending on the type of IRA you hold, you receive different tax benefits.

 - Traditional IRA – Contributions are made pre-tax and are therefore deducted from gross income.
-You then pay tax when you withdraw gains from the plan.
+You then pay tax when you withdraw funds from the plan.

 - Roth IRA – Contributions are made post-tax (no relief on the money being contributed).
 However, the withdrawals are tax free subject to certain conditions.

 What are the IRA eligibility rules?

 To contribute to an IRA, you need to be a US tax resident.
 You don’t need to be physically living in the US to contribute to your IRA.
 The rules are then further broken down depending on the type of IRA you open.

 For a Traditional IRA, you need to earn taxable income and the maximum amount you can contribute in 2023 is $6500 and $7500 for those age 50 or older.
 Whether the contributions are tax deductible is slightly more nuanced and relates to your income level.